Stackdriver/stackdriver-prometheus/README.md

 community.
 Discussion happens in the document and in [this thread](https://groups.google.com/d/topic/prometheus-developers/BdhHaSP-qG0/discussion).
 Access to the design document may require membership on
 [prometheus-developers@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-developers).

+## Alternatives

+Google develops **stackdriver-prometheus** primarily for Stackdriver users and gives support to Stackdriver users.
+We designed the user experience to meet the expectations of Prometheus users and to make it easy to run with Prometheus server. stackdriver-prometheus is intended to monitor all your applications, Kubernetes and beyond.

+Google develops **prometheus-to-sd** primarily for Google Kubernetes Engine to collect metrics from system services in order to support Kubernetes users.
+We designed the tool to be lean when deployed as a sidecar in your pod.
+It's intended to support only the metrics the Kubernetes team at Google needs; you can use it to monitor your applications, but the user experience could be rough.

 ## Source Code Headers

 Every file containing source code must include copyright and license